dannyyu92/workout_app/README.md

-Swole App
+Swole
 ================================

 *View the [live demo](http://swole-app.herokuapp.com).*

-Swole app is a personal workout tracker that I created to make logging my exercises at the gym easier.
+Swole is a personal workout tracker that I created to make logging my exercises at the gym easier.
 It is still in progress, but the core functionality is working.

 It includes